violet-eco/rosa/specs/code.md

 the Code Section

 ### Instructions
+> Refer to [this document](./ir.md) for further information about intermediate representation.

 The instructions field holds the platform-independent and architecture-agnostic intermediate representation (IR) instructions.
 These instructions are not specific to any particular platform or architecture but can be interpreted or translated